 The IATA airport code for Los Angeles Airport is LAX.
 This will appear on your ticket.

-The average temperature of Los Angeles in November is 15°C.
+The average temperature of Los Angeles in February is 17°C.

 Airlines that fly to Los Angeles include British Airways, bmi, Virgin Atlantic, Delta, KLM - and you can book them all at discounted prices with us.